yoshakami/MKDD/README.md

 PNG.py -------- Drag and Drop X bti to recieve X png

-jpaeffect editor.py --- A Command Line Script used to manipulate, dump, edit, replace, or view all bti images inside /MRAM.arc/effect/jpaeffect.jpc  remember to make a copy of your vanilla file if you're going to replace some bti as it will overwrite on the file.
+jpaeffect editor.py --- A Command Line Script used to manipulate, dump, edit, replace, or view all bti images inside /MRAM.arc/effect/jpaeffect.jpc  remember to make a copy of your vanilla file if you're going to replace some bti as it will overwrite on the file. the easiest way to use it would be : copy jpaeffect.jpc in the same directory as the script, then launch it -choose mode 4 to dump all bti
+-press enter to convert all dumped bti to png -navigate to ./jpaeffect Dumped Textures/png
+-edit the png files you want to edit (without resizing them) -choose mode 6 to convert back png to bti with wiimms szs tools and replace them into the file.

 the alt folder contains not working - alternative versions for the scripts going into subfolders. the recursive function didn't worked, the one with blob was missing some rename conditions, and I made some other attempts whose ended up not working.